Flank/flank-dashboard/metrics/web/docs/analysis/02_firestore_emulator_for_driver_tests.md

 With that, we may not care about creating a large number of entities, deleting them, or changing them through tests.

 _**Note:**
-We are not using the [Firebase Auth emulator](https://firebase.google.com/docs/emulator-suite/connect_auth) because it is not available in the version of the [firebase_auth](https://pub.dev/packages/firebase_auth) package we are using.
+We are not configuring the [Firebase Auth emulator](https://firebase.google.com/docs/emulator-suite/connect_auth) because it is not available in the version of the [firebase_auth](https://pub.dev/packages/firebase_auth) package we are using.
 So, during tests, we authenticate via the production Firebase Auth service._

 ### Requirements